cazyw/shakespeare-quotes/README.md

 ## Status

 Server-side routing mostly completed (working on local server).
 Currently working on testing and front-end React and rendering components properly.

 To do:

-* refactor/modularise the front-end React and add form to post data to the database
+* refactor/modularise the front-end React properly
-* deploy to Heroku and research connecting to mongo
+* deploy to Heroku and research connecting to mongoDB
 * include tag suggestions and link tags so they become search terms
 * user login
+* testing

 ## Operating Instructions